Autodesk/arnold-usd/docs/building.md

 - `WARN_LEVEL: Warning level, `strict` enables errors for warnings, `warn-only` prints warnings and `none` turns of errors.
 - `COMPILER`: Compiler to use. `gcc` or `clang` (default is `gcc`) on Linux and Mac, and `msvc` on Windows.
 - `BUILD_SCHEMAS`: Whether or not to build the schemas and their wrapper.
-- `BUILD_RENDER_DELEGATE`: Whether or not to build the hydra render delegate.
+- `BUILD_RENDER_DELEGATE_PLUGIN`: Whether or not to build the hydra render delegate.
 - `BUILD_NDR_PLUGIN`: Whether or not to build the node registry plugin.
-- `BUILD_PROCEDURAL`: Whether or not to build the arnold procedural.
+- `BUILD_PROCEDURAL_PLUGIN`: Whether or not to build the arnold procedural.
 - `BUILD_TESTSUITE`: Whether or not to build the testsuite.
 - `BUILD_DOCS`: Whether or not to build the documentation.
 - `DISABLE_CXX11_ABI`: Disabling the new C++ ABI introduced in GCC 5.1.